Webinar: Should Asians apply to the Ivy League? - SIGN UP

 UNEBuddies are even on board to walk you through your future job prospects and help you to find a programme that would suit your career aspirations best.

-“Through the UNEBuddy I’ve been able to guide students through the UNE admissions process, I’ve shared scholarship opportunities with potential students and I’ve even reviewed their letters of interest/motivation,” he says.
+They’ve guided students through the application process, shared scholarship opportunities, and even reviewed their letters of interest/motivation.

-So whether you want to study in Armidale, Parramatta or online at UNE, UNEBuddies like Ishaya are always there to help and to share their personal insight:
+So whether you want to study in Armidale, Parramatta or online at UNE, UNEBuddies are always there to help and to share their personal insight.

 Need to know more about student life in Australia?
 Ask a UNEbuddy